 Iowa Child Abuse Prevention Program

-ICAPP funds provide the following services:
+ICAPP provides the following program supports:

 Sexual Abuse Prevention